alx741/nsresgen/README.md

 # NativeScript Resources Generator

-Helper script to generate image resources for both Android and iOS from a sources image.
+Helper script to generate image resources for both Android and iOS from an image.

-Executing the script with a source image as parameter, it will generate all the necessary image sizes and automatically populate the `app/App_Resouces` directory tree.
+Executing the script with an image path as parameter, it will generate all the necessary image sizes and automatically populate the `app/App_Resouces` directory tree.